- Launch Date December 25, 2021

 NASA Astrobiology Involvement

-NAI Virtual Planetary Laboratory at at University of Washington VPL research relevant to JWST includes determining the limits of the habitable zone, the diversity of terrestrial planets, and the detectability of habitability markers and atmospheric, surface and temporal biosignatures, as well as work designed to improve target selection of potentially habitable planets for detailed spectroscopic follow-up.
+Virtual Planetary Laboratory at at University of Washington VPL research relevant to Webb includes determining the limits of the habitable zone, the diversity of terrestrial planets, and the detectability of habitability markers and atmospheric, surface and temporal biosignatures, as well as work designed to improve target selection of potentially habitable planets for detailed spectroscopic follow-up.
 VPL’s new state-of-the-art transit transmission modeling is specifically designed to be relevant for future JWST exoplanet observations.